s-plum/boilerplum/README.md

 │    │    │    └──  *
 │    │    ├──  index.html
 │    │    ├──  js
-│    │    │    └──  main.js
+│    │    │    ├──  main.js
-├──  node_modules (once dependencies are installed)
+│    │    │    └──  plumquery.js (only if you ask for the plumquery js helper in the initial configuration) ├──  node_modules (once dependencies are installed)
 │    └── *
-├──  .gitignore (only if you ask for git setup in the initial configuration questions) ├──  config.rb
+├──  .gitignore (only if you ask for git setup in the initial configuration) ├──  config.rb
 ├──  gulpfile.js
 ├──  package.json
-└──  README.md (only if you ask for git setup in the initial configuration questions)
+└──  README.md (only if you ask for git setup in the initial configuration)
 ```

 ## Working With Boilerplum